 Those drugs screwed my brain for life, and I vowed to stay away from hard stuff like that for the rest of my life and surprisingly enough I have.
-Many of my friends still take these sorts of drugs at parties and stuff but that doesn’t mean I have too.
+Many of my friends still take these sorts of drugs at parties and stuff but that doesn’t mean I have to.
 I’ve learnt that in order to find true happiness you have to be proud of who you are and for good reasons.
-I can have fun and be happy with out drugs.
+I can have fun and be happy without drugs.
 I know that the experience taught me a lesson.

 I was depressed before I started taking drugs I just didn’t see that, hence trying to subconsciously block it out with my drinking & smoking.
 (I only see that now after having beaten it!)
 It’s sad that I had to learn the hard way, but I fear most teens will.